TobiWo/eth-duties/docs/configuration/validator-identifiers.md

 | web3signer | :x: | :white_check_mark: |
 | dirk | :x: | :x: |

-#### Notes

-1. There are some issues with prysm currently.
-More specifically, if you use prysm but validators are managed by a remote signer, eth-duties will not work since the respective endpoint is broken.
-If validators are managed locally everything works as expected. **This issue will be fixed in version `v5.1.3`**.

 ### File structure

 The validator nodes file needs to be structured like this: